franciscoxavier04/pm-BIM/docs/user-guide/meetings/recurring-meetings/README.md

 # Recurring meetings management

-Introduced in OpenProject 15.3, recurring meetings offer

-easier meeting management, improved agenda creation and the ability to link work packages to meetings and vice-versa.
+With OpenProject 15.3, meetings were enhanced by introducing a clear distinction between **one-time meetings** and **recurring meetings**.
+This page covers the features and functionalities of recurring meetings.
+For information on one-time meetings, please refer to [this page](../one-time-meetings).

+Recurring meetings are helpful to schedule and organize meetings that have same structure, eliminating redundancy.
+Recurring meetings in OpenProject consists of a series of meetings, set for a specific duration and frequency, with set agenda and participants.

 > [!NOTE]
-> The **Meetings module needs to be activated** in the [Project Settings](../../projects/project-settings/modules/) to be able to create and edit meetings.
+> The **Meetings module needs to be activated** in the [Project settings](../../projects/project-settings/modules/) to be able to create and edit meetings.

+> [!IMPORTANT]
+> With OpenProject 13.1 we introduced dynamic meetings alongside [classic meetings](../classic-meetings).
+> With OpenProject 15.3 dynamic meetings are replaced by [one-time meetings](one-time-meetings) and recurring meetings to further improve meeting management.
+> Please keep in mind that the ability to create classic meetings will eventually be removed from OpenProject.

 | Topic                                                        | Content                                                    |
 | ------------------------------------------------------------ | ---------------------------------------------------------- |